 In December 2021, the Company entered into an agreement with the mining authority (the "National Mining Agency") in Colombia related to an ongoing royalty dispute.
-While the Company maintains it has complied with the royalty payments due and called for under the contract, this agreement allows for the Company to be recognized as being formally in good standing with the National Mining Agency, enabling the Company to apply for a new mining contract on the property.
-The previous contract and related title expired on January 23, 2022, where the Company has been allowed to continue operating while the process for the contract and title renewal continues.
-The Company and the National Mining Agency agreed to settle the dispute via binding arbitration at the Center for Arbitration and Conciliation of the Bogota Chamber of Commerce for the purposes of seeking an expedited resolution to the ongoing claim.
-In addition, the Company entered into a five-year payment plan (the "Payment Plan"), payable in biannual instalments for a total amount of approximately \$25.2 million plus interest at a 6% annual rate.
+While the Company maintains it has complied with the royalty payments due and called for under the mining contract for the El Roble mining property, this agreement allows for the Company to be recognized as being formally in good standing with the National Mining Agency, enabling the Company to apply for a new mining contract on the property.
+The mining contract and related title expired on January 23, 2022, where the Company has been allowed to continue operating while the process for the contract and title renewal continues.
+The Company and the National Mining Agency agreed to settle the royalty dispute via binding arbitration at the Center for Arbitration and Conciliation of the Bogota Chamber of Commerce for the purposes of seeking an expedited resolution to the ongoing claim.
+In addition, the Company entered into a five-year payment plan (the "Payment Plan"), amended in June 2022, payable in biannual instalments for a total amount of COP\$101,217,832,270 (approximately \$21.9 million) plus interest at a 6% annual rate.
 To the extent that a final ruling is made in favor of the Company, the Payment Plan will cease, and any amounts already paid will be reimbursed to or offset against future royalty obligations.
+While to date the National Mining Agency has allowed continued operation of El Roble, in the event that title renewal is not extended, operations of El Roble would cease and related assets would be impaired.
+This material uncertainty may put significant doubt on the Company's ability to continue as a going concern.

-SECOND QUARTER 2022 FINANCIAL AND OPERATING HIGHLIGHTS
+FIRST QUARTER 2023 FINANCIAL AND OPERATING HIGHLIGHTS

-- Sales for the quarter decreased 59% to \$5.5 million when compared with \$13.4 million in Q2-2021.
-Copper ("Cu") and gold ("Au") accounted for 83% and 17% of the 4,472 (Q2-2021 7,812) dry metric tonnes ("DMT") sold during Q2-2022.
-Sales during the quarter were impacted by lower metal prices and quantities sold, and by negative mark-to-market provisional pricing adjustment to concentrate sold during Q1-2022 and whose quotational period extends into Q2-2022. - The average realized price per metal on provisional invoicing was \$3.74 (Q2-2021 \$4.50) per pound of copper and \$1,817 (Q2-2021 \$1,878) per ounce of gold. - Loss from operations was \$1.7 million (Q2-2021 income of \$3.7 million) while cash outflow of operations, before changes in working capital, was \$1.6 million (Q2-2021 - inflow of \$5.9 million).
-Cash used for capital expenditures amounted to \$4.3 million (Q2-2021 - \$5.2 million). - Net loss for the quarter amounted to \$2.7 million, compared with income of \$0.6 million for the comparative quarter.
-The decrease was primary due to lower sales as explained above impacting income (loss) from mining operations. - Working capital was \$24.1 million (December 31, 2021 \$13.7 million), while the Company had \$15.5 million (December 31, 2021 \$6.0 million) in long-term loans payable.
+- Sales for the quarter decreased 38% to \$12.8 million when compared with \$20.6 million in Q1-2022.
+Copper ("Cu") and gold ("Au") accounted for 84% and 16% of the 6,475 (Q1-2022 9,568) dry metric tonnes ("DMT") sold during Q1-2023.
+Sales during the quarter were impacted by lower quantities sold and at a lower copper price compared to Q1-2022. - The average realized price per metal was \$4.15 (Q1-2022 \$4.65) per pound of copper and \$2,139 (Q1-2022 \$1,978) per ounce of gold. - Income from operations was \$0.6 million (Q1-2022 \$7.6 million) while cash flows from operations, before changes in working capital, was \$2.0 million (Q1-2022 \$11.2 million).
+Cash used for capital expenditures amounted to \$3.5 million (Q1-2022 \$3.4 million). - Net loss for the quarter amounted to \$0.5 million, compared to income of \$3.9 million for the comparative quarter.
+The decrease was primarily due to lower sales and a higher cost per pound of copper, impacting income from mining operations. - Ending working capital was \$15.0 million (December 31, 2022 \$18.2 million), and the Company had \$15.7 million (December 31, 2022 \$15.6 million) in long-term loans payable.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Expressed in US dollars, unless otherwise indicated) FOR THE SIX MONTHS ENDED JUNE 30, 2022
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Expressed in US dollars, unless otherwise indicated) FOR THE THREE MONTHS ENDED MARCH 31, 2023